Mick Foley: Feud with The Undertaker (1996–1997)

-Determined not to make this new character just "Cactus Jack with a mask and a different outfit", Foley arrived in the WWF in 1996 debuting a gimmick that was perhaps his most famous personality: "Mankind".

-Mankind was an eerie and mentally deranged miscreant who dwelled in the mechanical/boiler rooms of buildings, constantly squealed (even throughout his matches), randomly shrieked "Mommy!" spoke to a rat named George, regularly took to acts of masochism (such as by pulling out his hair), and wore an mask seemily constructed of oddly shaped pieces of leather that were patched together with rivets.
+Mankind was an eerie and mentally deranged miscreant who dwelled in the boiler rooms of buildings, constantly squealed (even throughout his matches), randomly shrieked "Mommy!", spoke to a rat named George, and regularly took to acts of masochism (such as by pulling out his hair).
+He donned a mask seemingly constructed of oddly shaped pieces of leather that were patched together with rivets.
 Mankind's finishing move was the "Mandible Claw".

-The move is based on the "Mandibular Nerve Pinch", a finishing move developed and utilized by former Osteopathic Doctor and Neurosurgeon-turned-wrestler, Dr. Sam Sheppard, D.O..
-This finishing maneuver is a nerve hold that's applied when the aggressor plunges their middle and ring fingers into the opponent's mouth, under their tongue and into the soft tissue at the bottom of the mouth, while simultaneously forcing their jaw upwards with the thumb or palm of the same hand; clamping pressure is then applied between the fingers inside the mouth, and the thumb or palm under the jaw.
-If applied genuinely and correctly, it purportedly compresses the two nerves within the tissues of the mandible which render the opponent's jaw paralyzed, thus preventing the opponent from breaking the hold by biting the aggressing wrestler's fingers.
-It's proper application purportedly causes a significant amount of legitimate pain that's so intense it can inhibit the opponent's vision, and if applied long enough, can force the opponent to black-out.
+The move is based on the "Mandibular Nerve Pinch", a finishing move developed and utilized by former osteopathic physician and neurosurgeon-turned-wrestler, Sam Sheppard.
+The maneuver is a nerve hold applied when the aggressor plunges their middle and ring fingers into the opponent's mouth, under their tongue and into the soft tissue at the bottom of the mouth, while simultaneously forcing their jaw upwards with the thumb or palm of the same hand; clamping pressure is then applied between the fingers inside the mouth, and the thumb or palm under the jaw.
+If applied genuinely and correctly, it purportedly compresses the two nerves within the tissues of the mandible which render the opponent's jaw paralyzed - thus preventing the opponent from potentially breaking the hold by biting the aggressing wrestler's fingers.
+Its proper application is said to cause a significant amount of legitimate pain intense enough to inhibit the opponent's vision, and if cinched long enough, can force the opponent to black out.
+The creatively-inclined and dedicated Foley initially would prepare for playing Mankind by researching the character, often spending the night in the respective arena's boiler room and sometimes under the wrestling ring for the first few months.
+Some time after that, he could get into character almost instantly.

-His catchphrase, ever perplexing, was "Have a nice day!" and his association with boiler rooms led to his specialty match, dubbed the Boiler Room Brawl.
+His catchphrase, ever perplexing, was "Have a nice day!".
+His association with boiler rooms led to his specialty match, dubbed the boiler room brawl.
 This specialty match is chaotic and dangerous with significant violent use of weaponry all taking place inside an arena's mechanical/boiler room.
-Combatants involved made use of everything from foreign objects to all sorts of exposed metal piping with large bolts, concrete flooring to solid electrical equipment, all allowed by the match's no disqualification and no count-out rules.
+Combatants involved made use of everything from foreign objects to exposed metal piping with large bolts, concrete flooring, and solid electrical equipment - all allowed by the match's no disqualification and no count-out rules.
 The objective of the match, in most cases, was to escape the boiler room first.